Ukraine's Zelenskiy has packed schedule during Washington visit | Politics

 Here's a look at Zelenskiy's schedule on Monday and Tuesday: MONDAY

-Zelenskiy is due to arrive on Monday in Washington, where he will meet with IMF Managing Director Kristalina Georgieva.
-The IMF's executive board is due to meet on Monday to review Ukraine's economic performance under a $15.6 billion loan, likely paving the way for a disbursement of an additional $900 million to support Ukraine's budgetary needs.
+Zelenskiy arrived in Washington on Monday, telling a military audience that he hoped to still count on U.S. support amid questions over future military assistance.
+He is also due to meet with IMF Managing Director Kristalina Georgieva, on the same day as the IMF's executive board meets to review Ukraine's economic performance under a $15.6 billion loan.
+The board is expected to approve disbursement of an additional $900 million to support Ukraine's budgetary needs.

 TUESDAY The Ukrainian leader has been invited to address U.S. senators on Tuesday at 9 a.m.
 EST (1400 GMT) in the Capitol, a Senate leadership aide said on Sunday.